-WHERE do you see Network Convergence or The Internet of Things (IoT) effecting your business in the next 2-4 years?
+WHERE do you see Network Convergence or The Internet of Things (IoT) affecting your business in the next 2-4 years?
 (Part One)

 If you ask any executive responsible for Facilities or IT management this question, you’ll get a variety of intelligent answers along with some interesting opinions.

 However, many others will have no idea, including some of those at the C-level.
 If you ask Premiere Communications and Consulting, Inc., this same question, it is sure to start a passionate dialogue.
-We strive to look forward, add value to our clients, and to stay on the cutting edge of where we see the network evolving within the commercial enterprise space.
+We strive to look forward, add value to our clients, and stay on the cutting edge of where we see the network evolving within the commercial enterprise space.
 As a full-service design-build consultant for workplace technology solutions, it’s our job to guide you with a practical way of tackling many of the issues driven by the advent of Network Convergence and IoT, so that your organization keeps pace with these and other quickly emerging technologies.

-We have a lot to say about solutions that support smart building technology, and collaborative workspace environments!
-New building system technologies are rapidly changing the way we build out the physical network infrastructures of today, but you can research our experience in these areas of convergence on our Website www.premiere-inc.com
+We have a lot to say about solutions that support smart building technology and collaborative workspace environments!
+New building system technologies are rapidly changing the way we must build out the physical network infrastructures of today.
+You can research our extensive experience in these areas of convergence on our website www.premiere-inc.com

-More importantly, we monitor our industry, listen to business partners and channel partners so that we might leverage our knowledge and experience into new areas of Network Convergence for our clients.
-Below is Part (1) of a (3) Part series regarding our opinion on the “Top 3 Technologies” effecting our clients in relation to Network Convergence and IoT over the next 2-4 years.
+More importantly, we monitor our industry, listen to business and channel partners so that we may leverage our knowledge and experience into new areas of Network Convergence for our clients.
+Below is Part (1) of a (3) part series regarding our opinion on the “top 3 technologies” affecting our clients in relation to Network Convergence and IoT over the next 2-4 years, or even sooner.
 In Part 1 we will be discussing the emergence of LED (PoE) Lighting.

 Part 1 – Networked / PoE LED Lighting